lighttigerXIV/ulauncher-session-manager/README.md

 # About
-This extension gives you the option to shutdown. reboot, suspend and hibernate your pc.
+This extension gives you the option to shutdown. reboot, suspend, hibernate and logout your pc.
-It also have an option to change the icon of the options to fit your theme :D
+It also have an option to change the icon of the options to fit your theme.

+If you need an option to logout to your desktop environment just add an issue and i will see what i can do :D

 # Dependencies
 - Systemd